silentorb/marloth-story/books/fairytale/part1.md

 but she said she understood and did her best to continue on with her day.
-She was not sure whether or not he had really forgotten, but if he had, she had the unnerving suspicion that his mind had consciously blotted the event from his mind, like a white blood cell blots out a virus.
+She was not sure whether or not he had really forgotten, but if he had, she had the unnerving suspicion that his mind had consciously blotted the event from his mind, like a white blood cell blotting out a virus.

-<div class="scene-break">* * *</div> It was not uncommon for Mr. Tralvorkemen to spend much of his
+<div class="scene-break">* * *</div>

-time in his study, but the day following Doctor Hurley's visit was an unusual one in that Mr. Tralvorkemen spent *all* of his time in his study, to the point of missing breakfast, lunch, and dinner.
+It was not uncommon for Mr. Tralvorkemen to spend much of his time in his study, but the day following Doctor Hurley's visit was an unusual one in that Mr. Tralvorkemen spent *all* of his time in his study, to the point of missing breakfast, lunch, and dinner.
 The